Industrial Action 2022/23

-Updates and information for staff on potential industrial action relating to UCU’s disputes regarding USS and the ‘Four Fights’.
+Updates and information for staff on potential industrial action relating to UCU’s disputes regarding USS, Pay and working conditions.

-The University and College Union (UCU) has secured a mandate for industrial action across many UK Universities in a ballot that closed on 4th November.
-The mandate is for both strike action and action short of a strike, on proposed changes to USS and its ‘Four Fights’ of casualisation, gender, ethnicity and disability pay inequality, workload and the 2021/22 pay award.
+The University and College Union (UCU) has secured a mandate for industrial action across many UK Universities in a ballot that closed in October 2022.
+The mandate is for both strike action and action short of a strike, on changes to USS and its ‘four fights’ of casualisation, gender, ethnicity and disability pay inequality, workload and the 2022/23 pay award.

-UCU have confirmed that action short of a strike will be continuous and effective from 1st December 2021.
+UCU have also confirmed that action short of a strike will be continuous and effective from 23 November 2022.
 This action short of strike will include:

-The University will enact contingency plans to mitigate significant disruption to the delivery of learning and teaching, and student experience, whilst maintaining academic standards.
+The University will enact contingency plans to mitigate disruption to the delivery of learning and teaching, and student experience whilst maintaining academic standards.

 On three of the other aspects of the UCU’s ‘four fights’ dispute, which are not nationally negotiated, we have made and continue to make significant progress, ahead of many of our peers in the sector:

 - Casualisation: We have had an agreement in place with UCU since 2019 to ensure consistency of treatment for Guaranteed Hours staff in teaching and research-focussed roles.
 A review of adherence to this agreement has started to ensure we are meeting our commitments.
 We have set up a joint Union working group to review how we manage our large, mainly research-focussed, population employed on fixed-term contracts.
 This will initial outcomes in Spring 2023.